Flash-X/Milhoja/docs/UserManual/input_interface.rst

 included in the tile_metadata, then the mapping needs to be formatted in such a way that the strings of functions use every possible parameter inside of the string.
 3) How will this work with the c2f interface?
 4) It's very possible that some grid functions are not as simple as just inserting the function call into the source code.
 Should all of the necessary code to use that function be included inside of that mapping?
+5) When calling Grid functions, what information is directly tied to the tile iterator, and what information should be specified by the application / user?

 All possible tile_metadata keys: